gnss-sdr/geniuss-place/_docs/02-overview.md

 Frameworks are a special case of software libraries.
-They are reusable abstractions of code wrapped in a well-defined API, yet they contain some key distinguishing features that separate them from normal libraries: the overall program’s flow of control is not dictated by the caller, but by the framework, and it can be extended by the user usually by selective overriding or specialized by user code providing specific functionality.
+They are reusable abstractions of code wrapped in a well-defined API, yet they contain some key distinguishing features that separate them from normal libraries: the overall program's flow of control is not dictated by the caller, but by the framework, and it can be extended by the user usually by selective overriding or specialized by user code providing specific functionality.
 Software frameworks aim to facilitate software development by allowing designers and programmers to